What Are Backorders? Meaning, Causes, and Tips

 There are other accounting considerations as well.
 For one, backorders may impact inventory and other holding costs.
 If related to a specific component or raw material that is part of a process, the other parts that go into that assembly are subject to regular inventory procedures and valuation.
 The same goes for holding costs.
 Even though the product is yet to be recorded as a completed sale, rent, utilities, and labor must still be paid for holding components that await the back ordered items.

 Other accounting concerns include expedited shipping costs which must be rolled in at some point into the financials.
 It may also include both tangible and intangible costs, both of which must have some accounting to track backorder progress.

-Tips for Minimizing Backorders
+Tips on managing Backorders

 While using backorders can be beneficial for a company in many circumstances, the key is to make sure that the production system is set up to handle them properly and that customers are kept in the loop.
 Here are six tips to more efficiently manage backorders:

 - Review the popularity of items regularly.
 When an item is flying off the shelves, make sure to analyze the product’s lifecycle.
 Determine the key markers for its popularity like market trends, seasonality, and other factors.
 It pays to make informed decisions on whether or not to make items available on backorder before they run out of stock.

 - Communicate with customers.
 Customers are more willing to put in backorders if they can trust that production is advancing smoothly and their order is being prioritized.
 Communication is key for minimizing the risk of cancellations.
 Accurate ETAs and regular status updates provide customers a sense of assuredness that their business is valued.